 A species of Barringtonia, common along the coasts of the Pacific Ocean and the Indian Ocean.
 They have a sickly sweet smell that attracts bats and moths at night.
 It is grown along streets for decorative and shade purposes in some parts of India.

 9. Torch Ginger (Etlingera elatior)

-A species of herbaceous perennial plant.
+A species of an herbaceous perennial plant.
 It is an exceptionally red, waxy flower found throughout gardens in Costa Rica.
-The showy flowers are used in decorative arrangements while the flower buds are an important ingredient in the Nyonya dish Laksa.
-In North Sumatra, the flower buds are used for a dish called Arsik Ikan. mas.
+The showy flowers are used in decorative arrangements, while the flower buds are an important ingredient in the Nyonya dish Laksa.
+In North Sumatra, the flower buds are used for a dish called Arsik Ikan.

 10. Huernia oculata